Stephiroth7/recipies/Slow-Cooked-Kale-and-Ham.md

 #### NOTE:
-**Worked great with chinese sausage (lap chong) will probably work with italian sausage as well.
+**Worked great with equivalent weight chinese sausage (lap chong) will probably work with italian sausage as well.